olebole/irafdoc/doc/plot.sgikern.rst

   line.
 If fewer than 8 bits are used in each output byte more than XW physical bits of storage will be used, e.g., if NB=4, XW*2 bits of storage are required for a line of the plotting window.
 The unused bits are set to zero.
-The translator can later <tt>"or"</tt> a mask into the zeroed bits, flip the data bits, or perform any other bytewise operation using simple lookup table mapping techniques.
+The translator can later <span style="font-family: monospace;">"or"</span> a mask into the zeroed bits, flip the data bits, or perform any other bytewise operation using simple lookup table mapping techniques.
   </p>